 There are very long pullouts on both sides of the typically one-way eastbound road so there’s ample space and time to just pull over and take our time.

-View from the Big Oak Flat Road
+Experiencing Bridalveil Fall – the view from the Big Oak Flat Road

-This pullout is probably more easily accessed if you’re going towards the valley since you’ll have to make a left turn to get into the pullout if you’re going uphill).
+This pullout is probably more easily accessed if you’re going towards the valley (downhill) since you’ll have to make a left turn to get into the pullout if you’re going uphill).

 At this point, the various ways to experience the waterfall as described above can be followed.

 The drive from home up to the foot of Yosemite Valley typically would take us about 6 hours, though this tended to depend on traffic as well as where in LA we were taking off from.

 Related Top 10 Lists